R2037—Rock Road Wildlife Corridor

 - Duration: 16 years

-- Carbon method: Environmental plantings
+- Method: Environmental plantings

 Tim Hughes, Director of South Endeavour Trust, explained the project would see a 1.8 kilometre long corridor of former farmland reforested through direct plantings of fast-growing species native to the region.
 Eventually, this corridor will reconnect the largest fragment of intact high altitude tropical rainforest left on the Atherton Tablelands with the Wet Tropics World Heritage Area.